Dare Dukes – Executive Director

 Dare is a member of the ArtsGeorgia advisory committee.

-Writer, designer, and passionate youth advocate, Megan Ave’Lallemant hails from small-town Ohio but has lived in Savannah for over a decade, where she earned a BFA from Savannah College of Art and Design.
-At Deep, she develops culturally sensitive curricula that respond to young people and the world around them, and she researches and implements trauma-informed practices to make Deep’s work mindful, grounded, healing, and equitable.
-Megan is also Deep’s resident facilitator for transformative community conferencing, which seeks to address the root causes of social issues and create radical change through intergenerational, cross-class, cross-race, cross-gender storytelling and sharing.
-She’s excited about social-emotional practices in school systems, leading teachers to play, and helping young people connect to their joy and power through art and writing.
+Megan Ave’Lallemant is a writer, designer, and emergent circle-keeper.
+She hails from small-town Ohio but has called Savannah home since 2005.
+After spending over five years in Deep’s youth-facing programs, her role evolved to support adults in our village in healing and creating systems change inside the youth-serving institutions like public schools and the juvenile justice system.
+This often looks like sharing culturally sustaining curriculum and implementing trauma-responsive, restorative practices to keep adults mindful and grounded as they work alongside young people.
+Megan is also Deep’s resident facilitator for transformative community conferencing, which seeks to address the root causes of social issues and create radical change through intergenerational, cross-class, cross-race, etc. storytelling and sharing.
+She’s excited about social-emotional practices to transform systems and policies, leading adults to play, and helping people connect to their joy and power through art and writing.

-Megan has attended the Summer Institute at the Red Clay Writing Project, the National Writing Project’s site at the University of Georgia, Athens, and she is a National Writing Project Teaching Consultant.
+Megan has attended the Red Clay Writing Project’s Summer Institute, a site of the National Writing Project at the University of Georgia, Athens, and is a National Writing Project Teacher-Consultant.

 When he’s not toiling away in his office, Keith serves as the Managing Editor and Creative Director of The Pillow Talk Project, a website dedicated to helping men–and those who love them–rediscover the power of everyday intimate conversations through celebrating their stories about their own journeys into manhood.
 He also collaborates with photographers and fellow artists across the country, crafting marketing campaigns like #WeSmileToo, to celebrate diversity and bring the power of creative storytelling, healing, and empowerment to the masses.

-Keith has attended the Summer Institute at the Red Clay Writing Project, the National Writing Project’s site at the University of Georgia, Athens, and he is a National Writing Project Teaching Consultant.
+Keith has attended the Red Clay Writing Project’s Summer Institute, a site of the National Writing Project at the University of Georgia, Athens, and is a National Writing Project Teacher-Consultant.

 Maria was born and raised in Memphis, Tennessee, and has been writing since she could hold a pencil.
 She graduated with a BA in Creative Writing and English from Emory University in Atlanta and an MA in Professional Writing from Falmouth University in Cornwall, England.
 She has freelanced for nonprofits both big and small, and is excited to be a part of Deep here in Savannah.